Overview of Statistical Learning (and Competition Overview)

 • Six assignments to guide you.

-• You’ll take data provided by Door Dash and build models.
+• You’ll take data provided by the city bike share program and build models.

-• Kaggle will assess the predictions from everyone’s models.
+• Kaggle will assess the predictions generated by your models.

-• People might share their strategies, or they might not – this is a competition after all.
+• People might choose share their strategies, while others might not – this is a competition after all.

 Why?